 Track Records [Suggests 1 to 2 pages]

 Dr. Simon Rogers (SR) is a Senior Lecturer in the School of Computing Science at the University of Glasgow and an affiliate member of Glasgow Polyomics (GP; an -omics data generation and analysis unit within the University).
-He has worked in the development of Machine Learning and Statistical approaches to -omics data analysis since starting his PhD (University of Bristol), working on transcriptomics [refs], one of the first studies to link proteomic and transcriptomic data [ref] and, more recently, on metabolomics.
+He has worked in the development of Machine Learning and Statistical approaches to -omics data analysis since starting his PhD (University of Bristol), working on transcriptomics [refs], one of the first studies to link proteomic and transcriptomic data [ref] and, more recently, on metabolomics [Refs. i.d.
+Wandy et al. etc].
 His work on computational metabolomics includes some of the first work on assigning probabilistic confidence values to metabolite identification [ref,ref].
 He has also applied Machine Learning approaches to the problem of peak alignment across files [ref] and investigated how best to combine information from multiple peaks to determine differential expression [ref,ref].
 His affiliate status at GP brings him regularly into contact with metabolomics researchers.
 In December 2016 he was one of only 2 UK attendants at the invitation only Dagstuhl Seminar on Computational Metabolomoics.
 He became a Lecturer in 2009 and was promoted to Senior Lecturer in 2015.
 Prior to obtaining a permanent post he worked as a Post Doctoral Researcher under Prof. Mark Girolami at the University of Glasgow.
 He is currently funded by EPSRC, BBSRC, and Innovate UK and has also worked on industrial projects funded by Nokia as well as industrial consultancy.
 He is an Associate Editor for PLoS One and has reviewed for many leading journals and conferences in Machine Learning and Computational Biology (NIPS, ICML, Bioinformatics, BMC Bioinformatics, PLoS Computational Biology) as well as research councils (EPSRC, BBSRC, MRC, Wellcome Trust, Academy of Finland).
 He is the co-author of a popular Machine Learning textbook [ref] (second edition to be published in Summer 2016).

 Dr. Karl Burgess (KB) is etc